If you are suffering from pain caused by bone tumors, talk to your oncologist about treatment options, such as OsteoCool RF Ablation.

 Coagulation and ablation of tissue in bone during surgical procedures including palliation of pain associated with metastatic lesions involving bone in patients who have failed or are not candidates for standard therapy.

 Ablation of benign bone tumors such as osteoid osteoma.

 Remember to always talk to your doctor about the benefits and potential complications and risks for any procedure.

 Damage to surrounding tissue may occur.
-If you have a tumor in the cervical spine (neck) or have a heart pacemaker or other electronic implant, this therapy may not be right for you.
+If you have a tumor in the cervical spine (neck), this therapy may not be right for you.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.